 Applicants can also visit OJP's performance measurement page at www.ojp.gov/performance for an overview of performance measurement activities at OJP.

 Award recipients will be required to submit performance measurement data and performance reports in JustGrants.
-Examples of the performance measures questionnaire can be found at here.
 Further guidance on the post-award submission process will be provided, if selected for award.